-I'm A Celebrity: Matt Hancock sings and slips on first episode
+I'm A Celebrity: Matt Hancock challenged by campmates

 - Published

-Matt Hancock was challenged by his fellow campmates on his first appearance on reality series I'm A Celebrity, Get Me Out Of Here!
+Matt Hancock was challenged by his fellow campmates during his first appearance on reality series I'm A Celebrity, Get Me Out Of Here!

 ITV News host Charlene White asked the MP if he could understand if people were "not very happy" about him taking part while Parliament is sitting.